-The line of credit may be the “other way” you’re looking for.
-This safety net may cover the unexpected costs.
-If you’re up to date with all payments to your line of credit, this may help prevent damage to your credit score.
+Depending on some of those factors, if you’re up to date with all payments to your loan or line of credit, this may help prevent damage to your credit score.
+No matter what, any type of borrowing needs to be done thoughtfully and responsibly.